TS552 - Measuring equipment Vevor - Free user manual and instructions

 Increasing the transmission level from level 1 to level 3 with the "LEVEL/2" button increases the detecting distance of the receiver by a factor of about 4.

-Figure 21The test is performed in compliance with Figure 22.
+The test is performed in compliance with Figure 22.
 For this application, no transmitter is required.

 Warning:

-●The signal indication of the receiver is affected by the distance between the receiver probe and the conductor under test, the voice of the conductor, the insulation of the conductor, etc. The conduct under test may be live even if the receiver does not give any indication.
-To avoid electric shock and personal injury, do not take any conductor with hand or skin.
+●The signal intensity indicated by the receiver does not necessarily indicate the level and type of the voltage of the conductor under test.
+The value of a voltage can only be determined by a professional measurement tool such as a multimeter. ●The signal indication of the receiver is affected by the distance between the receiver probe and the conductor under test, the voice of the conductor, the insulation of the conductor, etc. The conductor under test may be live even if the receiver does not give any indication.
+To avoid electric shock and personal injury, do not touch any conductor with hand or skin. - Before and after each use, verify the receiver's operation by detecting a known energized power socket.
+Do not use the receiver if it operates abnormally or is damaged.

-To avoid interference, do not use the receiver where there is strong environmental electromagnetic field; otherwise the test result may be wrong.
+To avoid interference, do not use the receiver where there is a strong environmental electromagnetic field; otherwise the test result may be wrong.

+☐ Make sure that the transmitter is off.
 On the transmitter, press and hold down the " " button while holding down the LEVEL / button.
 When the transmitter has turned on, release all the buttons.
+Briefly press the LEVEL / button until the desired transmission code appears on the transmitter display.
+To exit the transmission code setting mode, press and hold down "button for about 1 sec.
+The transmitter turns off.

 Using the illumination function of the receiver

 Make sure that the receiver is on, then briefly press the " " button to turn on or off the light on the receiver.
-The light turns automatically after about 60 secs.
+The light turns off automatically after about 60 secs.

 MAINTENANCE